List of Android app stores: Google Play Store

 Although bundled with most Android devices, the Play Store is only available on devices that are certified within the "Android Compatibility Program".
-As a result, manufacturers of so-called "custom ROMs", i.e.,. modified versions of Android, are not allowed to bundle Google apps, including the Play Store, with their software.
+As a result, manufacturers of so-called "custom ROMs", i.e., modified versions of Android, are not allowed to bundle Google apps, including the Play Store, with their software.
 Compatibility can be restored by installing the Google apps from another source, such as OpenGApps, or using alternative app stores.

 Manufacturer app stores

-In addition to some manufacturers not creating certified compatible versions of Android, some manufacturers have decided to bundle their own app stores, either in addition to the Play Store or as a replacement.
+In addition to some manufacturers not creating certified compatible versions of Android, some have also chosen to bundle their own app stores—either alongside the Play Store or as a replacement.